Takuonon/pu-nanomesh-triboelectric-sensor/README.md

 The GUI converts this byte stream into a NumPy array with shape `(N, 2)`.
 Channel 1 is the ADC input; channel 2 is the PDM microphone input.

-## Data Availability

-The flexible printed circuit board design files, including PCB Gerber files, firmware for the BLE module, and source code for the PyQt-based graphical user interface are publicly provided in this repository.

 ## Notes